 James says that "the effectual fervent prayer of a righteous man availeth much."
-But a righteous man will work righteousness; he will obey God; he will avoid untaught questions-knowing that they gender strifes; he will, for the sake of unity, leave off those things that would cause his brother to stumble or become weak (Rom.
+But a righteeous man will work righteousness; he will obey God; he will avoid untaught questions-knowing that they gender strifes; he will, for the sake of 'Brother King." unity, leave off those things that would cause his brother to stumble or become weak (Rom.
 14).
+"We are enclo as we do not wa "You put out 'Find enclose think it is the l

 In order for us to have unity we must have a single rule and all walk by this same standard.
 "Let us walk by the same rule, let us mind the same things," (Phil.
 3).
 This must be Christ's rule, for man cannot make a rule that all will agree to be safe.
-Hence, we are told in Col. 3:17.
-"Whatsoever ye do in word or deed, do all in the name of the Lord."
+Hence, we are told in Col. 3:17, "Whatsoever ye do in word or deed, do all in the name of the Lord."
 Unity cannot exist between those who recognize the supreme authority of Christ and those who do not.
 "If any man have not the spirit of Christ he is none of His," (Rom.
 8:9).
 Again: "Let this mind be in you, which was also in Christ Jesus" (Phil.
 2:5).
 We are to be governed by the mind of Christ, follow His teachings.
-When we accept Christ as the supreme head and authority of the Church and act, think, and speak as He has commanded, then we will be "perfectly joined together in the same mind and in the same judgment."
+When we accept Christ as the supreme headand authority of the Church and act, think, and speak as He has commanded, then we will be "perfectly joined together in the same mind and in the same judgment."
 But when we follow after things that were never heard of for 1900 years after the ascension of Christ, we are not guided by the mind of Christ.

 Nowhere in His word did Christ give His people the authority to use instruments of music in the worship, nor to divide the assembly into classes to be taught, using human literature as their text books, and women teachers over such classes; plurality of cups and loaves.
-These last named innovations have crept in in my day, and are nowhere hinted at in the New Testament.
+These last, named innovations have crept in in my day, and are nowhere hinted at in the New Testament.